fastly/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

 - **force_destroy** (Boolean) Allow the dictionary to be deleted, even if it contains entries.
 Defaults to false.
 - **write_only** (Boolean) If `true`, the dictionary is a [private dictionary](https://docs.fastly.com/en/guides/private-dictionaries).
 Default is `false`.
-Please note that changing this attribute will delete and recreate the dictionary, and discard the current items in the dictionary. `fastly_service_v1` resource will only manage the dictionary object itself, and items under private dictionaries can not be managed using [`fastly_service_dictionary_items_v1`](https://registry.terraform.io/providers/fastly/fastly/latest/docs/resources/service_dictionary_items_v1#limitations) resource.
+Please note that changing this attribute will delete and recreate the dictionary, and discard the current items in the dictionary. `fastly_service_vcl` resource will only manage the dictionary object itself, and items under private dictionaries can not be managed using [`fastly_service_dictionary_items`](https://registry.terraform.io/providers/fastly/fastly/latest/docs/resources/service_dictionary_items#limitations) resource.
 Therefore, using a write-only/private dictionary should only be done if the items are managed outside of Terraform

 Read-Only: